 The contact stiffness matrix depends on the contact status, whether surfaces are touching or separated, therefore the global stiffness matrix is a nonlinear term [27].
 In this study, the contact stiffness matrix will be updated at each iteration.
 Ideally, zero penetration is only possible with an infinite contact stiffness which is numerically impossible with penalty-based methods.
 However, as long as the penetration value is in the allowable interpenetration range, the results are deemed to be valid.
 If the penetration is larger than the allowable values, the global solution would be invalid, even though the residual forces and displacements have met the convergence criteria [24].

-In this research, asymmetric contact pair was selected for the contact modelling where the fibres and matrices surfaces were specified as contact and target surfaces respectively [24].
+In this research, asymmetric contact pair was selected for the contact modelling where the fibre and matrix surfaces were specified as contact and target surfaces respectively [24].

 Contact elements are constrained against penetration into the target surface at Gauss integration points as they generally provide more accurate results compared to nodal points (Fig. 6) [24].

-A spherical zone around each detection point of contact elements is used to determine far field open and near field open status known as “Pinball Region”.
-If a node at target surface is within this sphere, it is considered to be in near contact and its relationship to the contact detection point will be monitored more closely.
+A spherical zone around each detection point of contact elements is used to determine far field open and near field open status known as the “Pinball Region”.
+If a node on the target surface is within this sphere, it is considered to be in near contact and its relationship to the contact detection point will be monitored more closely.
 The computational cost of searching for contact depends on the size of the pinball region [24, 29].

 An allowable penetration value is calculated based on the average depth of each individual contact element in the contact pair.
 Moreover, normal penalty stiffness, kn, is determined based on the Young’s modulus and the size of the underlying elements of the contact surface and tangential penalty stiffness, kt, is proportional to the frictional coefficient (µ) and normal penalty stiffness (kn).
 However, these default values can be respectively adjusted by penetration tolerance factor (FTOLN), and normal and tangential penalty stiffness factors (FKN and FKS).
 The pinball region as a sphere of radius 2 times depth of the underlying elements of the contact surface is considered for all FE models.